 Students cannot register for classes after the add/drop deadline at the end of the second week of classes.
 (See Add/Drop/Withdrawal for details.)

-Online registration via WebAdvisor is available during the initial assigned registration period and during the first week of the add/drop period; students registering during the second week of the add/drop period must submit an add/drop form to the Student Records Office.
+Online registration via WebAdvisor is available during the initial assigned registration period and through Monday of the second week of the term; students registering after this period must submit an add/drop form to the Student Records Office.